elviswolcott/bandersnatch-PAC/README.md

 ## The remote gets the options before they show up on screen.
 What is this magic? ##

 Because the options have animations, they are detectable shortly before they are displayed.
 The Chrome Extension uses [Mutation Observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to watch for changes to the DOM.
 This allows it to pull out the options as soon as they are added to the page.
 Combined with the speed of PubNub, messages can arrive in as little as 30ms-40ms with a global guarantee of 250ms.
-For reference, the visual reaction speed is somewhere around 150ms-200ms and a blink is around 100ms-400ms.
+In comparison, visual reaction speed is around 150ms-200ms and a blink takes 100ms-400ms.
 With PubNub, messages literally arrive in the blink of an eye.

 Sources:
 1. [PubNub Latency](https://www.pubnub.com/developers/tech/network-infrastructure/)